sjwilliams/unveil/README.md

-#unveil.js
+#laziestload.js
-###A very lightweight plugin to lazy load images for jQuery or Zepto.js
+###A responsive-aware plugin to lazy load images for jQuery or Zepto.js

+Speed up page load times by delaying the load of images until they enter -- or are about to enter -- the viewport.
+Additionally, you can load an image from a selection of different images that are sized correctly for the image element's width, and recheck on

 Most of us are familiar with the [Lazy Load](http://www.appelsiini.net/projects/lazyload) plugin by [Mika Tuupola](http://www.appelsiini.net/).